Overview of Market Abuse Regulations

 - Manipulating transaction or devices occurs when an individual or company undertakes certain transactional behaviours that affect the price and market value of assets in a misleading way, with the help or not of fictitious instruments.

-- Dissemination of false information refers to the act of distribute information knowing that the material is false or misleading.
+- Dissemination of false information refers to the act of distributing information knowing that the material is false or misleading.

 - Misleading behaviour and market distortion are the act of misleading or give the market a false impression in any way.